 White goods recycling is one of the best ways to make something out of scrap, or items that would otherwise have ended up in landfills.
 You can inquire at scrap metal recycling facilities, especially if your white goods are no longer in a saleable condition.

-There are also companies that offer take-back schemes if you are looking to replace an old product of theirs with a new one.
+There are also companies that offer take-back schemes if you are looking to replace an old product with a new one.
 For new installations (as in the case of air conditioners), some companies have their personnel remove old units as part of their service.
 This way, you don’t need to worry about how you should get rid of your old appliance.

 2. Second-Hand Dealers